typed-ember/ember-cli-typescript/rfcs/1158-type-stability.md

     yarn add --dev downlevel-dts npm-run-all rimraf
     ```

+2. Create a script to downlevel the types to all supported TypeScript versions:

+    ```sh
+    # scripts/downlevel.sh
+    npm run downlevel-dts . --to 3.7 ts3.7
+    npm run downlevel-dts . --to 3.8 ts3.8
+    npm run downlevel-dts . --to 3.9 ts3.9
+    npm run downlevel-dts . --to 4.0 ts4.0
+    ```

-2. Update the `scripts` key in `package.json`  to generate downleveled types generated by running `downlevel-dts` on the output of `ember-cli-typescript`'s  `ts:precompile` command, and to clean up the results after publication:
+3. Update the `scripts` key in `package.json`  to generate downleveled types generated by running `downlevel-dts` on the output of `ember-cli-typescript`'s  `ts:precompile` command, and to clean up the results after publication:

     ```diff
     {
       "scripts": {
     -   "prepublishOnly": "ember ts:precompile",
     +   "prepublish:types": "ember ts:precompile",
-    +   "prepublish:downlevel": "downlevel-dts . ts3.4",
+    +   "prepublish:downlevel": "./scripts/downlevel.sh",
     +   "prepublishOnly": "run-s prepublish:types prepublish:downlevel",
     -   "postpublish": "ember ts:clean",
     +   "clean:ts": "ember ts:clean",
-    +   "clean:downlevel": "rimraf ./ts3.4",
+    +   "clean:downlevel": "rimraf ./ts3.7 ./ts3.8 ./ts3.9 ./ts4.0",
     +   "clean": "npm-run-all --aggregate-output --parallel clean:*",
     +   "postpublish": "npm run clean",
       }
     }
     ```

-3. Add a `typesVersions` key to `package.json`, with the following contents, where instead of `3.9` the addon should always supply the current maximum supported TypeScript version:
+4. Add a `typesVersions` key to `package.json`, with the following contents:

     ```json
     {
       "types": "index.d.ts",
       "typesVersions": {
+        "3.7": { "*": ["ts3.7/*"] },
+        "3.8": { "*": ["ts3.8/*"] },
+        "3.9": { "*": ["ts3.9/*"] },
-        "<3.9": { "*": ["ts3.4/*"] }
+        "4.0": { "*": ["ts4.0/*"] },
       }
     }
     ```

     This will tell TypeScript how to use the types generated during `ember ts:precompile`.
 Note that we explicitly include the `types` key so TypeScript will fall back to the defaults for 3.9 and higher.

-4. If using the `files` key in `package.json` to specify files to include (unusual but not impossible for TypeScript-authored addons), add `ts3.4` to the list of entries.
+5. If using the `files` key in `package.json` to specify files to include (unusual but not impossible for TypeScript-authored addons), add each of the output directories (`ts3.7`, `ts3.8`, `ts3.9`, `ts4.0`) to the list of entries.

 Now consumers using older versions of TypeScript will be buffered from the breaking changes in type definition emit.

-(Noting the complexity of this work, the community may want to invest in tooling to automate support for managing dependencies, downleveling, and type tests.
-However, the core constraints of this RFC do not depend on such tooling existing, and the exact requirements of those tools will emerge organically as the community begins implementing this RFC's recommendations.)
+If the community adopts this practice broadly we will want to invest in tooling to automate support for managing dependencies, downleveling, and type tests.
+However, the core constraints of this RFC do not depend on such tooling existing, and the exact requirements of those tools will emerge organically as the community begins implementing this RFC's recommendations.

 ##### Opt-in future types